big-unibo/autoclues/README.md

-# AutoClues: exploring clustering pipelines via AutoML and diversification
+# AutoClues: Exploring Clustering Pipelines via AutoML and Diversification

+This is the repository for the paper AutoClues: Exploring Clustering Pipelines via AutoML and Diversification* submitted to PAKDD 2024.
+To implement the optimization process, we departed from the code provided in [2] (GitHub repository: [https://github.com/aquemy/DPSO_experiments](https://github.com/aquemy/DPSO_experiments)).

+[1] A. Quemy, "Data Pipeline Selection and Optimization."
+DOLAP.
+2019. http://ceur-ws.org/Vol-2324/Paper19-AQuemy.pdf

-## Requirements
+# Requirements

 In order to reproduce the experiments in any operating systems, Docker is required: [https://www.docker.com/](https://www.docker.com/).
 Install it, and be sure that it is running when trying to reproduce the experiments.